 Prerequisites: Successful completion of Regents Geometry and Regents Algebra 2.
-Students are encouraged to complete Regents Living Environment, Regents Chemistry, and AP Physics 1 before electing the Advanced Placement C course in Physics.
+Students are encouraged to complete Regents Living Environment, Regents Chemistry, and College Physics before electing the Advanced Placement C course in Physics.
 Concurrent registration in Calculus is strongly recommended.
-Written permission of the instructor is required.

 Course Requirements: Successful completion of the lab requirement and demonstration of proficiency in all mandated skills as prescribed by the College Board.
-School final is the AP Physics C Examination.
 This is a math intensive course and will require strong math skills for successful completion of the course.
 This is a semester course that must be taken in sequence with APC Physics: Electricity and Magnetism, during the same school year.